Ethiopia Study Abroad Scholarships

 Government Scholarships

-Fulbright Scholarships are fully funded for those approved to pursue graduate or post-graduate work in Ethiopia.
+Fulbright Scholarships are fully funded for those approved to further their graduate or post-graduate work in Ethiopia.
 Applicants are strongly encouraged to align themselves with the Addis Ababa University, located in the capital city.
 Candidates are free to explore a range of fields and must provide both the Fulbright program and the Ethiopian government with a comprehensive proposal for research or study.

 Study Abroad Organizations

-- HBCU Scholarships are reserved for SIT participants from the Historically Black Colleges who demonstrate financial need.
+• HBCU Scholarships: are reserved for SIT participants from the Historically Black Colleges who demonstrate financial need.

 Private Funding